This page was most recently updated on May 8th, 2025

 E. Notice.

-Notice of any special meeting of the Board of Advisors shall be given at least two (2) days prior by telephone, e-mail or five (5) days written notice delivered personally or by mail to each Advisor at his address as shown by the records of the Corporation.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States Mail in a sealed envelope appropriately addressed with postage thereon paid.
+Notice of any special meeting of the Board of Advisors shall be given at least two (2) days prior to the telephone, e-mail, or five (5) days written notice delivered personally or by mail to each Advisor at his address as shown by the records of the Corporation.
+If mailed, such notice shall be deemed delivered when deposited in the United States Mail in a sealed envelope appropriately addressed with postage thereon paid.
 Any Advisor may waive notice of any meeting.
 The attendance of an Advisor at any meeting shall constitute waiver of notice of such meeting, except where an Advisor attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convenient.
-The business to be enacted at the meeting need not be specified in the notice or waiver of notice of such meeting, unless specifically required by law or these By-Laws.
+The business to be enacted at the meeting need not be specified in the notice or waiver of notice of such a meeting unless specifically required by law or these By-Laws.

 SECTION 6.04 Telephone and Email Polls

 Any business of the Corporation may be conducted between meetings by telephone or e-mail poll of the Board of Advisors.
-An attempt must be made to contact all Advisors, but a quorum shall be sufficient to conduct business.
-Business conducted by telephone or e-mail poll shall be included in the minutes of the next Board of Advisors meeting.
-If an e-mail poll is utilized the Advisors have 24 hours to cast their opinion or vote to ensure efficient passage of business.
+An attempt must be made to contact all Advisors, but a quorum should be sufficient to conduct business.
+Business conducted by telephone or e-mail poll shall be included in the next Board of Advisors meeting minutes.
+If an e-mail poll is utilized, the Advisors have 24 hours to cast their opinion or vote to ensure efficient passage of business.

 SECTION 6.05 Board Decisions.

-The act of a majority of the Advisors present at a meeting at which a quorum is present shall be theact of the Board of Advisors, unless the act of a greater number is required by law of these By-Laws.
+The act of a majority of the Advisors presents at a meeting at which a quorum is present shall be the act of the Board of Advisors, unless the act of a greater number is required by law of these By-Laws.

 SECTION 6.06 Vacancies.